 The Honors Living Learning Community is a collaboration between University Housing and the University Honors program and offers an engaging, intellectually challenging and fun living environment for members of the University Honors Program.
-Freshman residential honors students are eligible for housing rent reductions and all members of the community are able to attend exclusive events.
+Residential honors students are eligible for housing rent reductions and all members of the community are able to attend exclusive events.

 Members of the Honors Living Learning Community are located throughout the housing complex and do not all live on the same floor within the community.

 Special opportunities and services include: